Arithmetic Fujita approximation over adelic curves: Introduction

 Briefly speaking, an adelic curve $S=(K,(\Omega,\mathcal A,\nu),\phi)$ consists of an arbitrary field $K$ which is equipped with a parameter set $\Omega$ of all its absolute values.
 We require the set $\Omega$ parameterized by $\phi$ has a $\sigma$-algebra structure $\mathcal A$ and a measure $\nu$ compatible with $\mathcal A$.

-Under this setting, we can generalize many classic results and subjects of Arakelov geometry, including the arithmetic volume function, arithmetic positivity, and Hilbert-Samuel formula.
+Under this setting, we are able to generalize many classic results and subjects of Arakelov geometry, including the arithmetic volume function, arithmetic positivity, and Hilbert-Samuel formula.
 Since the adelic structure becomes more complicated than those of classic cases, the obstructions original from measurability, integrability, and non-discreteness make the developing process more technique.
-In fact, some classic properties are not valid any longer in this framework, though we have developed many in \cite{ChenMoriwaki2020,ChenMoriwaki2021,ChenMoriwaki2022}, and see also \cite{Sedillot2023}.
+In fact, some classic properties are not valid any longer in this framework, though many of these properties have been developed in \cite{ChenMoriwaki2020,ChenMoriwaki2021,ChenMoriwaki2022}, and see also \cite{Sedillot2023}.

 Inspired by \cite{Chen10,Yuan09}, it is quite natural to ask whether the Fujita approximation is still valid over adelic curves.
-Over a general adelic curve, we are lack of the Minkowskian property, so we cannot apply the filtrated method by successive minina directly in \cite{Chen10} At the same time, some constructions do not work any longer without the help of integral models.
+Over a general adelic curve, we are lack of the Minkowskian property, so we cannot apply the filtrated method by successive minina directly in \cite{Chen10}.
+At the same time, some constructions and properties do not work any longer without the help of integral models or Minkowskian property, and see Example \ref{conter-exmaple of arithmetic Kodaira decompostion} for such an example.

 In \cite[\S 8.5]{ChenMoriwaki2022}, H. Chen and A. Moriwaki proved a similar result to the arithmetic Fujita approximation over adelic curves, which is called the \textit{relative Fujita approximation}.
 More precisely, let $\overline L$ be an adelic line bundle, where $L$ is big on $X$.
 Then for any $t<\wmu_{\max}^{\asy}(\overline L)$, there exists a sufficiently large $p\in\mathbb N$ and a birational morphism $\varphi:X'\rightarrow X$, such that $(\varphi^*\overline L)^{\otimes p}=\overline M\otimes \overline N$, where $\overline N$ is relatively ample and $\overline M$ is effective, and $\wmu_{\min}^{\asy}(\overline L)>pt$.
 Here $\wmu_{\max}^{\asy}(\ndot)$ and $\wmu_{\min}^{\asy}(\ndot)$ denote the asymptotic maximal and minimal slopes respectively.